noplacenoaddress/RNMnetwork/RNMnetwork/brainwashing.md

-#### Brainwashing has the first step to end in suicide, passing for sexual exploitation
+Brainwashing has the first step to end in suicide, passing for sexual exploitation.
+I refer to one phrase that you can found in a [good article [8]](https://www.coreysdigs.com/trafficking/exposing-the-keys-to-disneys-operations-and-agenda/) about Walt Disney and the fact that part of him works was used by CIA in middle '70 in the mind control program, part of the cold war:

+"Films like Wizard of Oz and Alice in Wonderland were reportedly a staple in mind control programming, as the imagery optimized the traumatized victim’s ability *to dissociate and accept programming instructions*."

+It refer to the act of "dissociate", remember that ketamine is a dissociative, in conjunction with "accept programming instructions."
+Recently someone have do it with myself, a man of 41 years.
+So amusing.

 ### External links